Overview

 Workplaces with 20 or more workers

-Almost all workplaces that regularly employ 20 or more workers are required to have a joint health and safety committee, and to put up the names and work locations of the committee members.
+Almost all workplaces that regularly employ 20 or more workers are required to have a joint health and safety committee, and to post the names and work locations of the committee members.

 Other posters to put up